-NOTE: The text of selected amendments is set forth below, showing the differences between the 2022 and 2023 versions of the statutory provisions.
+NOTE: The text of selected amendments is set forth below, showing the differences between the 2023 and 2024 versions of the statutory provisions.
 Italics indicate new language, while a strikethrough indicates deleted language.
+Nonsubstantive edits are not shown.

 Amendments to the Condominium Act